ingridscience

 Procedure

-Students rotate between three activities, 15 mins each
+Students rotate between three stations:

-1. Fat test for keeping warm
+Fat for keeping warm

-The fat also is an energy reserve for the bears.
+The fat is also an energy reserve for the bears.
 At the end of hibernation a lot of the fat has gone, as the body has used it up.

 The fur also protects against wet and wind.